analyticbastard/coffee/README.md

 ## Running

-To start a web server for the application, run:
+Ring does not support web sockets, so the internal HTTP kit web server must be started by running the main program

-    lein ring server
+    lein with-profile web run

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 The Analytic Bastard